The Singleton

 "Is your daughter dreaming about someone you know."

 He did not answer.
-He sat down on the edge of the bathtub.
-Maya closed the bathroom door and sat next to him on the tub.
+He sat down on the lip of the bathtub.
+She shut the bathroom door and sat beside him on the tub.

 "Jeff."